Garlic Shrimp Salad

 Thank you Catherine!

 What a lovely summer salad.
-And the additional of brie is such a great touch that I haven’t ever thought of doing.
+And the additional of brie is such a great touch that I hadn’t ever thought of doing that but it added so much flavor.
 Yum!

 Thanks Erin!